Using Your Dental Benefits Before the Year Ends

 If you’re avoiding going to the dentist because you’re experiencing dental problems, you’re just going to make it worse.
 Delaying treatment of serious concerns will lead to more expensive work and procedures down the road.
 If you have one small cavity now, it can turn into a root canal later after your deductible has been reset (see what we mean?).

-If you’d like to take advantage of the rest of your dental benefits for the year, be sure to call the experienced team at Joyner Dental Arts.
+If you’d like to take advantage of the rest of your dental benefits for the year, be sure to call the experienced team at Dental Arts Dr. Deb Cassill.
 We work with you to make sure we are meeting all of your dental health needs while being mindful of your insurance benefits.
 Give us a call today to schedule your appointment.